 July 10 Canine Circus to Benefit Columbia Family

+A July 10 canine circus, silent auction, face painting and several children’s events will benefit the family of Columbia man, severely injured May 17.
 The benefit will aid Shawn McCoy and his family.
-He was the victim of a severe collision on US Highway 63 in Columbia when a tractor-trailer crossed the median into the path of McCoy’s car.
+He was the victim of a severe collision on US Highway 63 in Columbia when a tractor-trailer crossed the median into the […]

 Dogs visit Ellis Library as stress relief

-Rudy_at_EllisRudy holds his ‘office hour’ at Ellis Library last week.
+Rudy holds his ‘office hour’ at Ellis Library last week.
 He and several other dogs whose owners train with us took their dogs to Ellis Library on the Mizzou campus this past week as stress relievers for student prepping for final exams.
 Here is a sample of pictures from the week.

 Win your dog’s attention with attention – great pay-off